VICTORIA-OKESIPE/Reflexive-Journal/README.md

 - Be proactive about making your learning experience a balanced one!!
 - Be resilient
 - Start something, Finish it!
+- Learn to talk to people, and be a good team member (someone people wnats to work with).

 ## Theory Building